How to Improve Clay Soil in Georgia

 Core Aeration Breaks Up Compaction

-• Annual aeration is minimum for heavy clay.
-Twice a year is better.
+Annual aeration is minimum for heavy clay.
+Twice a year is better for the first few years.

 Correcting Soil pH with Lime

-• Apply lime after aeration for faster soil penetration.
+Apply lime right after aeration for faster soil penetration.

 Building Organic Matter Over Time